The JA Teens and Personal Finance Survey

 - Personal Finance Learning Page

 - Learning to Build Brighter Futures for Kids

 - College Return on Investment Calculator

 The Junior Achievement Teens and Personal Finance Survey was conducted by Wakefield Research (www.wakefieldresearch.com) among 1,000 nationally representative US Teens ages 13-18, between February 18th and February 24th, 2022, using an email invitation and an online survey.
 Data was weighted to ensure a reliable and accurate representation of U.S. teens ages 13-18.

 Results of any sample are subject to sampling variation.
 The magnitude of the variation is measurable and is affected by the number of interviews and the level of the percentages expressing the results.
-For the interviews conducted in this particular study, the chances are 95 in 100 that a survey result does not vary, plus or minus, by more than 2.2 percentage points for the main sample, and 4.4 percentage points for the high school graduate oversample, from the result that would be obtained if interviews had been conducted with all persons in the universe represented by the sample.
+For the interviews conducted in this particular study, the chances are 95 in 100 that a survey result does not vary, plus or minus, by more than 3.1 percentage points from the result that would be obtained if interviews had been conducted with all persons in the universe represented by the sample.